davidtranhq/davidtranhq.github.io/_posts/2021-04-12-google-foobar.md

 ```

 ## Counting valid shots
 Finally, only the shots that hit guards but miss players are considered.
-If the angle for a guard shot does not appear in `your_angles`, the shot certainly does not cross paths with a player reflection.
+If the angle for a guard shot does not appear in `your_angles`, the shot certainly is not aligned with a player reflection.
 However, if it does appear in `your_angles`, the shot can only be counted if the guard is closer than the player (otherwise the player will be hit first!).

 ```python
 # count how many guards can be shot